neuefische/wd-flipped-classroom-curriculum/sessions/js-functions/js-functions.md

 }
 ```

-> ❗️ Defining a function does not cause the Javascript code in the function body to be executed.
+> ❗️ Defining a function does not cause the JavaScript code in the function body to be executed.
 > You have to call the function for the code to be executed.

 ### Parameters